ohmyzsh/ohmyzsh/plugins/dot-env/README.md

 * `config_omzs_for_this_host` - no arguments, just creates a directory structure for your local machine and stubs out a few .sh files

 * `config_omzs_for_host` - "Usage: config_omzs_for_host HOSTNAME" - creates a directory structure for your remote machine and stubs out a few .sh files

+* `add_ssh_key_to_host` - "Usage: add_ssh_key_to_host [user@]HOSTNAME" - Add your public SSH key to a remote host.
+You may have to enter your password up to 3 times.
+After that it will be passwordless if the remote sshd server is setup to allow it

 * The `load_omzs_on_alias` function is nice if others also use that account and you don't want to force them to use your oh-my-zsh settings.